ProgrammerOg/ProgrammerOg/README.md

 # Hello, I'm Edmund👋

 Welcome to my GitHub profile!
 I'm an aircraft maintenance engineer with a passion for cloud deployments.
 Here, you'll find a collection of my projects and contributions.
-PS I'm just getting started.
+I'm just getting started.

 ## 🔧 Technologies & Tools